 An apple crisp in cookie form!
-These Caramelized Apple Oatmeal cookies are packed with apple cinnamon flavour.
+These Apple Crisp Cookies pair delicious oatmeal cookies with caramelized apples and cinnamon.

-This week’s Fall-themed recipe is these Caramelized Apple Oatmeal cookies that are basically like an Apple Crisp in cookie form.
+This week’s Fall-themed recipe is these Apple Crisp Cookies that are basically like an Apple Crisp in cookie form.

 I diced up 2 medium Granny Smith apples (but any good baking apples will do) and caramelized them with some butter and sugar.
-This helped get some of the moisture out, and the caramelization added a ton more flavour too!
-I used my Oatmeal Chocolate Chip Cookie recipe and basically just swapped the chocolate chips for apple chunks.
-I am grateful that they turned out perfect.
+This helped get some of the moisture out, and the caramelization added a ton more flavor too!

-The chunks of fresh apple in these cookies really add great texture and flavour, but you could use dried apples instead and skip the whole caramelization part.
+The chunks of fresh apple in these cookies really add great texture and flavor, but you could use dried apples instead and skip the whole caramelization part.

 - 2 cups granny smith apples peeled and diced, approx. 2 medium